solo-io/workshops/gloo-portal/README.md

 ### Create an Environment

-In Gloo Portal, an Environment corresponds to a collection of compute resources where applications are deployed.
+In Gloo Portal, an **Environment** corresponds to a collection of compute resources where applications are deployed.
 This mirrors the practices of many organizations with development and production environments, often with multiple intermediate environments, such as those for shared testing and staging.
-We begin by creating an Environment named `dev` using the domain `dev.petstore.com` to expose the `v1` and `v2` versions of the `Petstore` application.
+We begin by creating an **Environment** named `dev`, using the domain `dev.petstore.com` to expose the `v1` and `v2` versions of the `Petstore` application.

 ```bash
 cat << EOF | kubectl apply -f-